 If you read nothing else it is important that you read this

-- be aware that most pollution offences carry penalties of up to $1 million (plus a daily penalty up to $120,000 for continuing offences) for companies, or $250,000 (plus a daily penalty up to $60,000 for continuing offences) for individuals.
+- Be aware that most pollution offences carry penalities up to $1 million (plus a daily penalty up to $120,000 for continuing offences) for companies, or $250,000 (plus a daily penalty up to $60,000 for continuing offences) for individuals.
 (See Environmental Legislation)

-- be aware that even very minor breaches of environmental law can result in on-the-spot fines of $1500 for companies and $750 for individuals.
+- Be aware that even very minor breaches of environmental laws can result in on-the-spot fines of $1500 for companies and $750 for individuals.

 Page last updated: 25 September 2012